jamesjhs/ESP32IntruderAlarm/README.md

 - `https://house.jahosi.co.uk` reaches only the Pi service through Cloudflare Tunnel.
 - The service is usable by more than one named user, with per-user push subscriptions and auditable alarm actions.
-- VAPID and Turnstile configuration are owner/admin manageable and stored encrypted at rest.
+- VAPID configuration is owner/admin manageable and stored encrypted at rest.
-- Public registration/invite/reset flows are protected by Turnstile when enabled, with server-side Siteverify enforcement.
+- Public access is gated by Cloudflare Access/App Login, while invite/reset/setup flows remain protected by app sessions, CSRF protection, throttling, and audit logging.
 - The SQLCipher database exists before any user/session/push data is written.
 - Failed login attempts, stale sessions, and unwanted registrations are blocked and logged.
 - A stolen database file does not reveal users, push endpoints, alarm history, or calibration data without the database key.